mdshahjahanmiah/mdshahjahanmia.github.io/index.md

 `10/2020 - 04/2021`
 __Software Development Lead__

-Working as a Solution Architect in an IT delivery team for [Nationwide Smart Parcel Locker-Singapore](https://www.imda.gov.sg/resources/press-releases-factsheets-and-speeches/press-releases/2021/nationwide-parcel-locker-network-launched), responsible for delivery architecture for IOT based web and digital deliveries, designing new and innovating solutions in a company
+Solution Architect in an IT delivery team for [Nationwide Smart Parcel Locker-Singapore](https://www.imda.gov.sg/resources/press-releases-factsheets-and-speeches/press-releases/2021/nationwide-parcel-locker-network-launched), responsible for delivery architecture for IOT based web and digital deliveries, designing new and innovating solutions in a company

 `06/2020 - 09/2020`
 __Principal Software Developer__

 - Managing IOT based application architecture, integration principles and common architecture repository.
-- Leading an In-House development team using Agile methodology, providing coaching to new members of the team and setting the development standards.
+- Leading an In-House development team using Agile methodology, providing coaching to new members of the team.

 __2C2P__ (Bangkok; Thailand)